The first step on the career ladder

 Registering for the presentation

 Register for your presentation in the Internship Seminar 6 weeks before the end of the lecture period at the latest, by using our form below.
-The last day of registration for this summer semester is 1 June, 2018.
+The last day of registration for this winter semester is 31 December, 2018.

-Last day of registration for presentations in summer semester 2018
+Last day of registration for presentations in winter semester 2018/19

-If you want to hold an presentation in the Internship Seminar during the summer semester 2018 you must register at the latest by 1 June 2018, using the form provided here.
-In the event that all slots are already booked, please send an email to Dr. Kathrin Ruf by 1 June 2018 at the latest.
+If you want to hold an oral presentation in the Internship Seminar during the winter semester 2018/19 you must register at the latest by 31 December, 2018, using the form provided here.
+In the event that all slots are already booked, please send an email to Dr. Kathrin Ruf by 31 December, 2018 at the latest.

 Open slots can still be booked after the last day of registration but additional slots will no longer be offered.